EdidiongEsu/electrical_grid/data_generation/readme.md

 ## Output — Delta Lake Landing Zone

-All data is written in **append mode** to the following Delta Lake paths:
+All data is written in **append mode** to the following Delta Lake paths in the electrical stream volume:

 ```
 /Volumes/electrical_grid/00_landing_zone/electrical_stream/